 Pressure

 The key technical difference between espresso and regular coffee is the pressure used during brewing.
 Espresso is the only coffee brewing method that uses high pressure during the coffee extraction.
-The pressure speeds up the extraction, thus reducing the quantity of some compounds that would make your bitter and tannic.
+The pressure speeds up the extraction, thus reducing the quantity of some compounds that would make your coffee taste bitter and tannic.

 True espresso requires an espresso machine.
 An espresso machine is a special equipment, that can generate at least 9 bars of pressure.